Automate your workflow with Nanonets

 Portable Document Format (PDF) files are commonly used for sharing documents electronically.
 Individuals and businesses use PDF files to share information alike.
 Often we need to extract some information from the PDF files for further processing.
 However, extracting text from a PDF file can be challenging, especially if the document contains complex formatting and layout.
 Fortunately, there are several ways to do this.

 Here, we will provide the most commonly used method to extract text from PDFs using Python.
-Python comprises several libraries that enable efficient PDF text extraction.
+Python comprises several libraries like pypdf and PyMuPDF, that enable efficient PDF text extraction.

-The article explores some popular Python libraries for extracting text from PDF files and the step-by-step text extraction process from PDFs.
+The article explores these popular Python libraries for extracting text from PDF files and the step-by-step tutorial on text extraction process from PDFs.

 Python has several well-integrated libraries that effectively handle unstructured data sources such as PDF files.
 Here is a list of a few Python libraries for PDF processing.

-• PyPDF2: It is a Python library for PDF that can help split, merge, crop, and transform pages of PDF files.
+• PyPDF2: Using the PyPDF2 library, you can easily convert Python PDF to text for efficient data extraction.
+It can help split, merge, crop, and transform pages of PDF files.
 PyPDF2 also allows you to extract text from PDF files.

 • ReportLab: It is an open-source Python library that can be used to create and manipulate PDF files.
 It provides a high-level API for creating PDF documents from scratch and supports embedding images and fonts.